Royal Rumble (2016): Aftermath

-On the episode of Raw of the following night, The Authority decided that Triple H would defend the WWE World Heavyweight Championship at WrestleMania 32 against the winner of a Triple Threat Match between Roman Reigns, Dean Ambrose, and Brock Lesnar, to be held at Fastlane.
-Roman Reigns won the match (and the title opportunity at WrestleMania) by pinning Dean Ambrose.
+On the following episode of Raw, The Authority decided that Triple H would defend the WWE World Heavyweight Championship at WrestleMania 32 against the winner of a triple threat match between Roman Reigns, Dean Ambrose, and Brock Lesnar at Fastlane.
+Reigns won the match (and the title opportunity at WrestleMania) by pinning Ambrose.
 However, Ambrose also received a title match in the run-up to WrestleMania, at WWE Roadblock, where Triple H defeated him to retain the championship.
-Prior to his Triple Threat match with Roman Reigns and Brock Lesnar at Fastlane, Dean Ambrose lost the Intercontinental Championship on the February 15 episode of Raw in a "Fatal 5-Way" Match also involving Kevin Owens, Dolph Ziggler, Stardust, and Tyler Breeze when Owens pinned Breeze to retain the title.
+Prior to his triple threat match with Reigns and Lesnar at Fastlane, Ambrose lost the Intercontinental Championship to Kevin Owens in a fatal five-way match on the February 15 episode of Raw, though Ambrose was not involved in the decision.

-The Usos had another confrontation with the New Day, after the latter team interrupted the Usos' cousin, The Rock, who appeared on the January 25 episode of Raw.
+The Usos (Jey Uso and Jimmy Uso) had another confrontation with WWE Tag Team Champions The New Day (Kofi Kingston, Big E, and Xavier Woods), after the latter team interrupted The Usos' cousin, The Rock, who appeared on the January 25 episode of Raw.
 The Usos forced the trio into the ring, where The Rock attacked each member with his signature moves.
-On the February 8 episode of Raw, The Usos and The Dudley Boyz defeated The New Day and Mark Henry in an 8-Man Tag Team Match.
+On the February 8 episode of Raw, The Usos and The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) defeated The New Day and Mark Henry in an eight-man tag team match.
 After the match, The Dudley Boyz attacked The Usos, turning heels in the process.

 Also, on the January 25 episode of Raw, AJ Styles made his debut on Raw, defeating Chris Jericho.
 The two shook hands after the match but Jericho refused to release Styles' hand while giving him a staredown before leaving.
 After Styles defeated The Miz on the February 4 episode of SmackDown, Jericho challenged Styles to a rematch.
-Jericho defeated Styles on the episode of SmackDown of the following week, giving Styles his first loss since the Rumble.
+Jericho defeated Styles on the episode of SmackDown of the following week, giving Styles his first loss since the Royal Rumble.
+On the February 15 episode of Raw, Styles challenged Jericho to a third match at Fastlane, which Jericho accepted on the following SmackDown.

 Sasha Banks and Becky Lynch additionally faced each other on the January 25 episode of Raw in a match which ended in disqualification after Charlotte attacked them.
-After Banks confirmed her intentions of going after the Divas Championship and split from Team B.A.D. on the February 1 Raw, she faced Lynch that night in a rematch which ended with Banks winning by disqualification after Team B.A.D members Naomi and Tamina attacked her, turning her face in the process.
-Lynch helped Banks fend off Naomi and Tamina leading to a temporary and uneasy alliance between the two.
-Also, on the same night Charlotte lost a non-title match to Brie Bella by roll-up.
-This led to a title match between the two for the Divas Championship scheduled for Fastlane, in which Charlotte won it.
+After Banks confirmed her intentions of going after the Divas Championship and split from Team B.A.D. on the February 1 Raw, she faced Lynch that night in a rematch which ended with Banks winning by disqualification after Team B.A.D. members Naomi and Tamina attacked her, turning her face in the process.
+Lynch helped Banks fend off Naomi and Tamina, leading to a temporary and uneasy alliance between the two.
+This led to a tag team match pitting Banks and Lynch against Tamina and Naomi at Fastlane.

+Also on the February 1 episode of Raw, Alberto Del Rio invoked his rematch clause to face Kalisto for the United States Championship at Fastlane.
+The match was scheduled for the Kickoff pre-show, and stipulated as a two out of three falls match.